 San Antonio Construction Accident Lawyers

 By their nature, San Antonio construction and building sites aren’t safe for the general public.
-Construction workers—including builders, contractors, plumbers, painters, and electricians—subcontractors must follow strict OSHA safety protocols at construction sites.
+Construction workers —including builders, contractors, plumbers, painters, and electricians — and subcontractors must follow strict OSHA safety protocols at construction sites.
 All of that work prepares these buildings for occupancy.

 For safety reasons, general and subcontractors must follow strict OSHA safety protocols at construction sites.
 Even minor safety mistakes can result in devastating falls, electrocutions, and explosions.
 Recovering compensation following San Antonio construction accidents, especially if you’re now disabled from your career, often involves numerous defendants and insurers.